hchauvet/pyElphel/README.md

 pyElphel
 ========

-Control Elphel camera [353](http://www3.elphel.com/model_353_cameras>) from python using RTSP protocol and from imgsrv access for full resoltion images.
+Control Elphel camera [353](http://www3.elphel.com/model_353_cameras>) from python using RTSP protocol and from imgsrv access for full resolution images.

 ### Requirement